The Last of Philip Banter (film): Main cast

 Producer-director-cowriter Hervé Hachuel plays a customs officer, per the film's end credits.

 Production and release

 Alternately released under the title Banter, the movie was shot on location in Madrid, Spain, and the studio facility Barajas, S.A.
 It was filmed in Kodak Eastmancolor.
 Clifford W. Lord Jr. and screenwriter Alvaro de la Huerta were the executive producers.

 Release

+The film premiered at the Palacio de la Música on 25 August 1986.

 Copyrighted 1986, it was released by distributor Cinevista in 1988.
 On home video, it was released on VHS by Republic Pictures Home Video in 1988 (ISBN 1-55526-483-2).
 The release includes trailers for filmmaker Jûzô Itami's Tampopo and The Funeral, and director John G. Thomas' Arizona Heat.

 Reception

 The film has no reviews or rating at the film-critics aggregate site Rotten Tomatoes, and under neither name appears at the aggregate site Metacritic or at the film-revenue statistical site Box Office Mojo.
 In a latter-day essay, writer Irman Khan says the film's change of locale from New York City to "the glacial calm of Madrid ... defanged and rendered limp" the novel's story.
 Philip "flounders hopelessly in a scenic and foreign city, divorced from the self-reflexivity that the novel's text provides, with the New York City backdrop serving as a projection of human angst."
 Moreover, "Its updating of the story's original timeframe, from the '40's to an '80s yuppie world of power suits and starched preppy shirts, inhibits any sympathy the viewer might feel for these characters mired in their woes."
 The filmmaker, he says, "opts for an unusual fusion of American noir and European malaise, never committing fully to either."